Dundalk F.C.: Upheaval (2021–present)

+Ciarán Kilduff, who had played for the club during Stephen Kenny's reign, was named the new manager within days.
+The club was belatedly awarded a licence to compete in the 2025 League of Ireland First Division following Temple's efforts to get the debt situation under control, thus avoiding examinership.
+They led the table from start to finish, sealing their third First Division championship and automatic promotion with a game to spare.
+They ended the season by winning the Leinster Senior Cup for the eighth time.
+The club then saw yet another change of ownership, when minority shareholder Chris Clinton acquired John Temple's shareholding.

 Crest and colours

 Crest history

-After outgrowing its links with the Great Northern Railway, the football club adopted the then coat of arms of the town of Dundalk (three gold martlets on an azure field) in December 1927 and incorporated the crest on the club's new white playing shirts.
-This coat of arms had been adopted by the town in 1673 when it was granted a charter under Charles II of England.
+After outgrowing its links with the Great Northern Railway, the football club adopted the then coat of arms of the town of Dundalk (three gold martlets on an azure field) in December 1927, and incorporated the crest on the club's new white playing shirts.
+This coat of arms had represented the town since 1673.
 It appears as the 'Corporation Seal' in a town plan dated 1675.
-The crest disappeared from the playing shirts in 1930, however, after the urban district council proposed to remove the "three black crows" from the seal of the town.
+The crest disappeared from the playing shirts in 1930, however, after the urban district council proposed to remove the 'three black crows' from the town seal.
 A modified crest was reintroduced to the shirt for the 1952 FAI Cup Final, consisting of three black martlets on a white shield bearing the club name.
-After a number of minor redesigns in the following years, the white shield became a red shield with white martlets in 1997, and in 2015 this crest was modified to incorporate a gold star, to commemorate Dundalk's tenth League of Ireland title.
+After some minor redesigns in the following years, the white shield became a red shield with white martlets in 1997, and in 2015 this crest was modified to incorporate a gold star, to commemorate Dundalk's tenth League of Ireland title.